muvvahasini/BeyondChats/my-app/README.md

     - **You can share the link to whats app , facebook, twitter, linkedin.**
 - If the integration cannot be detected, an alternate UI is displayed.

-the details stored in local host
+the details stored in local storage

 1. Clone the repository: